How many kilowatt hours in a cubic metre of gas

 It’s important to note that the conversion factor may vary for different gases and different regions.
 It is recommended to consult local energy providers or utility companies for the specific conversion factors applicable to your area.

-See also How many players are on a rugby team
+See also How many dogs are you allowed in a council house

 Note: